Cosmo-Tech/Babylon-End-User-Doc/docs/guides/configuration.md

 ## Switch configuration

 Now that we can set the configuration variables we want to be able to switch between configuration.
-Some systems exist inside babylon to simplify those switch.
+Some systems exist inside Babylon to simplify those switches.

 === "Use `create` and `select` commands"
     --8<-- 'docs/partials/Configuration/2-Commands.md'